nytimes/aframe-loader-3dtiles-component/README.md

 | height | int | (Optional) camera height for google 3D Tiles API. | '' |
 | geoTransform | string | (Optional) How to handle geo transformations: Reset any geo location and place the model at (0,0,0), Apply Mercator projection (for use with ccommon 2D mapping applications, or convert WGS84 long/lat to 3D cartesian coordinates).
 Possible values: 'Reset', 'Mercator', 'WGS84Cartesian' | 'Reset' |

-### Using Google Tiles API
+### Using Google 3D Tiles API
-To use with the Google Tiles API, you need to specify googleApiKey, geoTrnasform: 'Mercator' or 'WGS84Cartesian' (see geoTransform property).
-To set coordinates use: lat, long, height.
+To use with the Google Maps 3D Map Tiles API, you need to specify `googleApiKey`, `geoTransform`: 'Mercator' or 'WGS84Cartesian' (see geoTransform property).
+To set coordinates use: `lat`, `long`, `height`.

-To get a 'Google API key', go to the Google Cloud Console and follow the instructions to create an Maps JavaScript API key.
+To get a 'Google API key', go to the Google Cloud Console and follow the instructions to [create an Maps JavaScript API key](https://developers.google.com/maps/documentation/javascript/cloud-setup).
 Then you need to enable the Google Map Tiles API option on the APIs & Services page.

+Please note there are costs from Google to provide this service to users of your application.
+[Pricing starts at $6 per 1,000 loads](https://developers.google.com/maps/documentation/tile/usage-and-billing#p3dt).

+To prevent huge surprise bills, Google 3D Tiles has a [low default quota cap of 300 root JSON load events per day](https://developers.google.com/maps/documentation/tile/usage-and-billing#photorealistic-3d-tiles) which effectively means a limit of roughly 300 unique users per day.
+This cap is ok for development but you may wish to request a quota increase to support more users in a production application.
+The fastest route to approval is to [directly contact the Maps support team](https://developers.google.com/maps/support#contact-maps-support), which is separate from GCP billing or other teams.
+You will get a quick response but it may take up to 2 business days to lift the quota.
+Expect to provide additional information about your product, use case and target audience.
+Caching 3d tiles responses is not permitted by the terms of use.

 ### Camera Requirement
 To use the `loader-3dtiles` component, your A-Frame scene must have a camera defined using [`<a-camera>`](https://aframe.io/docs/1.2.0/primitives/a-camera.html) or the [`camera` component](https://aframe.io/docs/1.2.0/components/camera.html) .
 The component will attempt to use one of these automatically, or you can specify your own selector with the `cameraEl` property.